 On July 5, 2007, MSC Software Corporation, or MSC, filed a lawsuit against us and certain of our named employees in the United States District Court for the Eastern District of Michigan, asserting, among other things, that we and certain of our employees misappropriated alleged trade secrets that certain of our employees breached contractual non-solicitation and confidentiality obligations owed to MSC and that we tortiously interfered with MSC's contractual relations with these employees.
 In April 2014, a jury returned a \$26.1 million verdict against us on three trade secrets claims and a tortious interference claim as well as against certain of our employees for breach of contractual obligations to MSC.
 In November 2014, this verdict was partially vacated except for damages of \$425,000 related to the employment matters, and the Court ordered a new trial on damages for the trade secrets claims.
 No trial date is scheduled.
 On August 21, 2017, the court granted Altair's motion to strike the testimony of MSC's damage expert.
-The court has not provided guidance on how the case will proceed.
+On October 11, 2017, the court mooted the remaining pre-trial motions and allowed us to file a motion for summary judgment on the issue of whether MSC can prove damages.
 We cannot be certain of the outcome of this matter.